lorenzo-mari/posidonia-metapop/README.md

+#posidonia_metapop

-MATLAB code and data to run simulations of a spatially explicit metapopulation model for the endemic seagrass <it>Posidonia oceanica</it> in the Mediterranean Sea.
+MATLAB code and data to run simulations of a spatially explicit metapopulation model for the endemic seagrass *Posidonia oceanica* in the Mediterranean Sea.